4th Iowa Independent Battery Light Artillery: Service

+The battery remained in the Department of the Gulf for the duration of the war, fulfilling its assigned garrison requirements until the cessation of hostilities.

+The battery was mustered out of Federal service on July 14, 1865.

 Total strength and casualties

 A total of 171 men served in the 4th Iowa Battery at one time or another during its existence.
 It suffered 5 enlisted men who died of disease, for a total of 5 fatalities.